matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 ### End to end encryption

-Since the server has to be able to bundle related events, structural information about relations cannot be encrypted end-to-end, and so the `m.relates_to` field should not be included in the ciphertext.
+Since the server has to be able to bundle related events, structural information about relations must be visible to the server, and so the `m.relates_to` field must be included in the plaintext.

 A future MSC may define a method for encrypting certain parts of the `m.relates_to` field that may contain sensitive information.